 The most important lesson to me was how to learn about Islam and Muslims.
 For example, Ida Glaser always asked questions that allowed me to ponder the answers, rather than simply giving me her opinion.

 I am so grateful for the one-to-one tutoring and guided reading that Ida, Martin, and John at that time provided.
-My English wasn't great and tutoring takes up precious research time, but they did it for me and with great patience.
+The tutoring takes up precious research time, but they did it for me and with great patience.
 With their help I learned how to develop my own views from what I read.

 I learned about the history of relations between Muslims and Christians in Europe, including recent dialogue between people of the two faiths in Europe.
 I learned also about how Christians can learn some topics from the Qur’an with Muslims through Scriptural Reasoning and, vice versa, Muslims through the Bible.
 I was able to discuss major issues with academics and faith leaders I never otherwise could have met.

 As time went on I began to understand that it was quite possible for me to learn about an Islamic topic from a Muslim point of view, and that I could contribute in the same way by helping Muslims to understand the Christian view on a topic.
 This is amazing indeed.

 How Did Your Experience Help Your Work in a Muslim majority country?

 At CMCS I was guided to read the life stories of Christians working in Muslim countries like Kenneth Cragg, Temple Gairdner (1873-1928) in Egypt, and Charles de Foucauld, French monk and missionary in North Africa, especially in Algeria.